TheCharBot/A-Minecraft-RPG/README.md

 # Plot:

-There are a total of 8 Dungeons in the game, each holding a piece of the orb of dominance.
+There are a total of 8 (main) Dungeons in the game, each holding a piece of the orb of dominance.
 Once all of the pieces have been put together, the Orb of Dominance is created.

 The dungeons are as follows:
 1. The Mineshaft